Creative Use of Artificial Light

 Opposing light can also be presented at 45 degree angles.
 Here the red gelled accent light comes from the back left of the scene, while the main key light originates from the right front.

-And finally a single frontal strobe properly shaped to control the spread of its light can illuminate the model while leaving her surroundings in the dark.
+This next image shows how a single frontal strobe properly shaped to control the spread of its light can illuminate the model while leaving her surroundings in the dark.
 Now that’s dramatic!

 I hope these examples and explanations provide you an idea of the breadth of possibilities available from strobe lighting.
 Not all of these styles will be used during a shoot, but the best style will be used to create the best image.